blocknetdx/documentation/docs/index.md

 Blocknet involves multiple economic models with respect to the use of the BLOCK token.

-* __Block Rewards__ - Blocknet is Proof-of-Stake(PoS) with 1 BLOCK created every minute, of which 30% is awarded to Staking Nodes and 70% to Service Nodes;
+* __Block Rewards__ - Blocknet is Proof-of-Stake(PoS) with 1 BLOCK created every minute, of which 30% is awarded to Staking Nodes and 70% to Service Nodes.
-* __Service Fees__ - Service Nodes receive 100% of BLOCK fees generated from the use of services on the network, including trades performed via XBridge, interfacing with blockchains via XRouter, and use of microservices via XCloud;
+* __Service Fees__ - Service Nodes receive 100% of BLOCK fees generated from the use of services on the network, including trades performed via XBridge, interfacing with blockchains via XRouter, and use of microservices via XCloud.
-* __Collateral__ - BLOCK is required for collateral to operate a Service Node, as well as to use certain services on the network;
+* __Collateral__ - BLOCK is required for collateral to operate a Service Node, as well as to use certain services on the network.
-* __[Governance](/governance/introduction)__ - Submitting proposals to the network requires a fee to be paid in BLOCK and proposals can only be voted on by Service Nodes;
+* __[Governance](/governance/introduction)__ - Submitting proposals to the network requires a fee to be paid in BLOCK and proposals can only be voted on by Service Nodes.
-* __Transaction Fees__ - Transferring funds on the network incurs a transaction fee paid in BLOCK;
+* __Transaction Fees__ - Transferring funds on the network incurs a transaction fee paid in BLOCK.

 The utility of the BLOCK token increases the buy pressure on the market, while the reward potential of operating a node reduces sell pressure on the market.